ObelusFamily/Anythink-Market-590r7/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Step 1: Clone the git hub Repository to your local development machine.

+command: 'git clone <copied link>'

+Step 2: Download and install Docker on your machine.

+Step 3: Open your terminal.
+To check weather docker is ready run `docker -v` and `docker compose -v`

+Step 3: Run `docker-compose up` from the project root directory to load Anythink's backend and frontend.

+-> now you have set up a local environment.